farrokhkarimi/ai/README.md

 ```

 **Parameters:**
-Fully connected: (the previous layer number of nodes * the next layer number of nodes) + the next layer number of biases
+FC: (the previous layer number of nodes * the next layer number of nodes) + the next layer number of biases
 CNNs: (kernel size (w*h) * number of channels * number of filters) + number of biases

 # Author